ggandor/lightspeed.nvim/README.md

 #### Guidelines for colorscheme integrations

-Dear fellow plugin authors, while letting your creativity fly, keep the following in mind: Lightspeed's highlighting scheme is very complex, and it is important to guarantee at least some level of consistency across themes, in order to not confuse users that switch between multiple ones regularly.
+Dear fellow plugin authors, while letting your creativity fly, keep the following in mind: Lightspeed's highlighting scheme is pretty complex, and it is important to guarantee at least some level of consistency across themes, in order to not confuse users that switch between multiple ones regularly.